carp-lang/Carp/docs/CInterop.md

 generated C file.
 The **last** argument represent the function definition.

-Two more thing to look at:
+Two more things to look at:
 `$NAME` is a variable that will be derived from the name you've given the function plus any module it's defined in, so no need to worry about name clashes with other `print` functions in other modules.